Ethic-Coder/qa-microservice-test-harness/README.md

 # qa-microservice-test-harness

-A production-grade QA / Backend testing laboratory demonstrating how to design, validate, and test a Java microservice using real infrastructure, reproducible environments, and reliable integration tests.

-The goal of this project is not to showcase a CRUD API, but to demonstrate how a service should be tested correctly under realistic conditions.
+Java microservice with a REST API and a complete integration testing setup based on real infrastructure.

+This repository contains a minimal backend service whose primary purpose is to demonstrate how a service is validated and tested, rather than to provide business features.

+---

-## Project Goals
+## Overview

-This repository demonstrates how a microservice can:

-- run against a real PostgreSQL database
+The application exposes a small REST API for managing tasks and persists data in a PostgreSQL database.

+The repository includes:

+- the service implementation
-- manage its schema exclusively via Flyway migrations
+- database schema migrations
-- be tested end-to-end (HTTP + database)
-- support persistent idempotency
-- enforce automated quality gates in CI

-It is intended as:
-- a technical laboratory
-- a defendable portfolio project
+- integration tests executed against a real database
-- a reference for QA / backend best practices
+- a CI pipeline enforcing formatting, testing, and coverage rules

+All environments (local, test, CI) behave consistently.

+---

+## Architecture

+- Spring Boot REST application
+- PostgreSQL as the persistence layer
+- Flyway for database schema management
+- JPA / Hibernate with schema validation enabled
+- Integration tests executed against real infrastructure

+No in-memory databases or mocked persistence layers are used.

 ---